patuan07/attendance-tracking-system/README.md

 # attendance-tracking-system
-Attendance tracking system using fingerprint
+An attendance tracking system using fingerprint for students at my school.
+The fingerprint sensor I used is an Adafruit fingerprint sensor.